UK-born Richard Wright has a common tale – boy meets girl. The girl just happened to be Swedish.

-The fund helped Wright stay on his feet during his early days in Sweden, and though he hasn’t had to use benefits for a while, he says his membership has always been a welcome safety net.
+Once he knew about it, the fund helped Wright stay on his feet in Sweden, and though he hasn’t had to use benefits for a while, he says his membership has always been a welcome safety net.

 “I also benefited when I started my own company and went freelance,” he says.
 “It was a nice security; the peace of mind that I had it to fall back on if things didn’t work out.”